tyhoff/BadMouthMaps/README.md

 BadMouthMaps
 ============
 When Maps is giving verbal directions, it says bad words at you!
-How fun
+How fun.
+Idea stolen with permission from kirbyk